 What to Expect in this Course

-Two significant Canvas announcements will be posted each week during the semester that will outline and expedite in-person activities and meetings.
+Two significant Canvas announcements will be posted each week during the semester.
 A Monday announcement will introduce activities while a Friday announcement will serve as a brief reminder.
-These announcements will provide convenient links to the following resources used during weekly in-class meetings: office hours; discussions; course documents; videos.
+These announcements will provide convenient links to: office hours; discussions; course documents; videos.
 These announcements will also include detailed guidance on readings and assignments.
 Each discussion contains a sample thread to assist with its production.
 Each essay assignment also contains sample material to model what is expected.
-As an InPerson course, online resources are meant only to complement the multiple weekly in-personal class meetings wherein the majority of the course will be facilitated.
+An in-person on-campus two-hour meeting will complement the online portion of the course.

 Types of Assessments

-The course consists of 4 essays (on argument, advertisement, rhetoric, and advocacy), a weekly discussion, multiple weekly in-person peer review exercises, a final, and regular reading.
-The course requires attendance at multiple weekly in-person meetings.
+The course consists of 4 essays (on argument, advertisement, rhetoric, and advocacy), a weekly discussion, a weekly in-person peer review exercise, a final, and regular reading.
+The course requires attendance at a weekly in-person on-campus two-hour meeting.

 Textbook Information / Link to ZTC Textbook